lorikayman/RebisTheory/src/lib/rebis_theory.md

 While this aspect of horror is importnat to focus upon, it does not reveal the depth and total importance of the design for gremlins in order to identify the latter as a distinct species of a specific franchise.

 The goggles' act of concealing part of wearer's identity, most importantly, their eyes, achieves a specifc effect of mystery or unknown, attributed to instances of _masked characters, which may have not be possible if no goggle were present_.
 To compare, we may look at Seerus' design, as the only gremlin with visible eyes.
 While Seerus is an outlier in this regard, this choice to reaveal part of the design allows for more creative potential of gremlins as a species.
-On the other end of the spectrum, there are Strangers and gremlins of Haven, whose faces are hidden behind symbols -- a _sharp wide grin and one lit eye_ in case of Punch, or general _asymmetric design_ of Haven inhabitants.
+On the other end of the spectrum, there are Strangers and gremlins of Haven, whose faces are hidden behind symbols -- a _wide sharp grin and one lit circular eye_ in case of Punch, or general _asymmetric design_ of Haven inhabitants.

 In relation to Cradle and gremlins, megastructure's connection with the setting and its metaphysics, we believe, is one of the more important factors which contribute to the impression, image, and feel of the setting, which, while itself requires extraction, reveals itself through other means -- by presenting magic and curse-ridden narratives into the setting of Clockworks.
 Without given themes nor gremlins as proxies for the narrative behind Cradle's existence and the megastructure, both the story and the setting would not be the same as they are currently perceived, revealing a bi-directional and essential connection between those elements.